 Activity: Consider a timeline of significant events.Fostering reconciliation through historical acceptance requires all Australians to understand and accept the wrongs of the past and the impact of these wrongs.
 Accordingly, Australia can then make amends for the wrongs of the past and ensure that these wrongs are never repeated.

-Review significant events in the Reconciliation Australia Share Our Pride timeline.See the Share Our Pride website or PDF file.
+Review significant events in the Reconciliation Australia Share Our Pride timeline.See the Share Our Pride website.
 Investigate our shared history since European colonisation.
 Discuss the events that unfolded at the time of colonisation and consider the ongoing impacts of intergenerational trauma on Australia’s First Peoples.
 Critically reflect on the questions below:

 - Lieutenant James Cook was issued with orders from the British Empire that if he discovered the great southern land he was to do what?